 As for sugar, the sugar content is far lower than soda and juice, but there is some sugar!
 These sugars are mainly pre-digested by the SCOBY into a low-glycemic form.
 There is 4 grams of organic cane sugar per 8oz serving of House Kombucha.

 House Kombucha is considered a non-alcohol beverage because the alcohol levels are kept below the .5% legal limit.
 There is less than half a percent of alcohol in House Kombucha.
-Whether you are in recovery, breastfeeding, pregnant or have a religious aversion to alcohol, understand that there is a trace of alcohol in it.
+Whether you are in recovery, breastfeeding, pregnant or have a religious aversion to alcohol, understand that there may be a trace amount of alcohol in it.
 Personally, I drank kombucha through both pregnancies and am a member of a religion that forbids alcohol consumption.
 It is my interpretation of my body and faith that kombucha is a healthy choice for me.
-Others may be more sensitive and cautious, especially those recovering from alcohol addiction or suffer a real allergy to alcohol, and so I want to be clear that a trace amount of alcohol is in traditionally fermented kombuchas pretty much regardless of brand.
+Others may be more sensitive and cautious, so I want to be clear that a trace amount of alcohol is in traditionally fermented kombuchas pretty much regardless of brand.
 House Kombucha is considered non-alcoholic, unless you leave it out of refrigeration for an extended amount of time which could increase the alcohol content slightly.

 We use a long ferment continuous style brew starter that is well aged for over two months and use this starter to do a shorter fermentation tailored to the needs of each flavor.